PCorrea1/IntroML-Tensorflow/README.md

 Epoch: A full pass over all of your training data.

 Loss: A scalar value that we attempt to minimize during our training of the model.
 The lower the loss, the closer our predictions are to the true labels.
 This is usually Mean Squared Error (MSE) as David Maust said above, or often in Keras, Categorical Cross Entropy

+Removing the Flatten function will result in an error about the shape of the data. n layers of n neurons is not feasible, so it makes more sense to "flatten" the n,n images to a n*n x 1 (ex: 28 x 28 will be flattened into a 784 x 1)